-The focus of the summit was to challenge leaders to have the courage it takes to face their challenges and win.
-As you know, great ideas usually involve a certain amount of risk, but the reward is great for those who succeed.
+Great leaders are willing to take risks.
+Great ideas usually involve a certain amount of risk, but the reward is great for those who succeed.
 As the leader of your company, your job is to cast a clear and compelling vision, create a plan of action, and engage your team so that risk is minimized.
 Here are some of the great insights I’ve learned from spending time with members of our Renaissance Executive Forums CEO Peer Groups.

 Risk Requires Courage

-Bill also challenged us not to kill our own vision with doubt before it has the chance to succeed.
+Be careful not to kill our own vision with doubt before it has the chance to succeed.
 If you have a dream, find others who will support you as you prepare to launch it, and let others help you, so you can, in turn, help others.
 That is one of the values of being in our peer to peer advisory groups, and having a safe place to share your dreams and plans.

 A Solid Team Reduces Risk

-Colin Powell talked about building a team that will help reduce your risk.
-He said a good leader puts their followers in the best conditions to accomplish the goal.
-“It’s these followers who ultimately get things done – so partner with them.”
-(See the article Follower Make Great Leaders Too.)
-Powell directs his team to “tell him early” in order to avoid any surprises.
-He wants to know the issues, but he still leaves the work in the hands of his capable team, and expects them to create a plan to get things done.
+Ask your team to tell you early if there are issues, in order to avoid any surprises.
+You need to know the issues, but still leave the work in the hands of your capable team, and challenge them to create a plan to get things done.
 A good leader remains aware of the progress but lets the team get things done, instead of taking over when problems arise.
 This lets your team know you trust and believe in them, even in difficult situations.

-Liz Wiseman (Multipliers) reminded us to use our skills to multiply the effectiveness of our team members.
-As leaders, we will either Diminish or Multiply the work our employees do by the way we treat them.
-Being a Multiplier requires that we work to draw out the good ideas and skills of others, and help them find their inner genius.
+Use your skills to multiply the effectiveness of your team members.
+As leaders, we will either diminish or multiply the work our employees do by the way we treat them.
+Being a multiplier requires that we work to draw out the good ideas and skills of others, and help them find their inner genius.

 Focusing on your team is part of reducing your risk, and will get you better results from each team member, to help you reach the goals faster.